Skip to main content

 On about March 11, 2025 — after roughly 95 days adrift — an Ecuadorian fishing vessel found him an estimated 680 miles off the coast.
 A crewman reached him and shouted his nickname across the water.
 Napa said he answered upward: 'You did it.'
 He was severely dehydrated but able, on arrival at the hospital in Paita, to walk and wash himself.
 He was discharged within days and reunited with his family.

-Napa's own framing is religious and specific.
+Napa's framing of how he endured is religious and specific.
 'It was my faith in God,' he said.
 'Because I spoke to him for many days.'
 He woke praying and slept praying.
 He thought about his mother, Elena Castro — who told Peruvian television she had prayed for his return — and about a granddaughter, two months old, he had not yet met.
 'I didn't want to die, for my mother,' he said.
 'I clung to that.'

-The question the catalog scores is whether the survival and the rescue were more than coincidence — not whether a law of nature was broken.
-On that question the natural account is full.
-Dehydration is what kills castaways first, usually within days, and Napa solved it: rainwater while it fell, turtle blood and body fluids when it did not.
+The natural account: dehydration is what kills castaways first, usually within days, and Napa solved it — rainwater while it fell, turtle blood and body fluids when it did not.
 With hydration covered, a healthy adult can last many weeks on intermittent protein, and birds, fish, and turtles supplied it.
 The body burns its own reserves through a foodless stretch like his last two weeks; he came out gaunt and dehydrated, which is what the physiology predicts, not a contradiction of it.
-The catalog already holds open-ocean survivals of comparable and longer duration.
+Documented open-ocean survivals of comparable and longer duration exist.

 The rescue was lucky but ordinary in kind.
 Commercial fishing fleets, including Ecuadorian tuna boats, work that stretch of the Pacific, and a drifting skiff is a thing a lookout can see.
 With no beacon, the find had to be visual, which is why it took 95 days and not nine.